darxkies/k8s-tew/README.md

 The arguments:

-* -n - the name of the node
+* -n - the name of the node.
+This name has to match the hostname of that node.
 * -i - the ip of the node
 * -x - each node needs a unique number
 * -l - the role of the node in the cluster: controller and/or worker